 WHY DO WE OBSERVE THIS FEAST?
+Moses said, "You shall observe this rite as

-Moses said, "You shall observe this rite as a perpetual ordinance for you and your childen.
+Moses said, "You shall observe this rite as a perpetual ordinance for you and your children.
 When you come to the land that the LORD will give you, as he has promised, you shall keep this observance.
-And when your children ask you, "What do you mean by this observance? you shall asy.
-It is the passover sacrifice to the LORD, for he passed over the houses of the Israelites in Egypt, when he struck down the Egyptians but spared our houses."
-And the people bowed down and worshiped. -Exectus 12:24-24.
+And when your children ask you, "What do you mean by this observance?" you shall say, 'It is the passover sacrifice to the LORD, for he passed over the houses of the Israelites in Egypt, when he struck down the Egyptans but spared our houses."
+And the people bowed down and worshiped.

+-Exodus 12:24-27